zulip/zulip/templates/zerver/help/move-content-to-another-stream.md

 1. Select **Move messages**.
 If you do not see this option, you do not have permission to move this message.

-1. Select the destination stream for the message from the streams dropdown list.
+1. Select the destination stream from the streams dropdown list.
+If the stream input is disabled, you do not have permission to move this message to a different stream.

 1. _(optional)_ Change the topic name.